Petersons Chapter 1

 “Crew,” I tried to explain, “as the proposal points out, no student will be involved with the police department, the bank, or the robbers.”

-“Anything else, Dr. Letterless?” the dean said.
+“Anything else, Dr. Letterless?” the dean asked.

 “Yes.”

 “The seminar is pedagogically unsound.
-University education should focus on theory; practice comes after a solid foundation of theory,” Letterless said.
-Dressed in an olive crewneck sweater and gray pants, Letterless appeared to raise his nose, I thought, as if he found the idea of discussing educational philosophy with an upstart to be beneath his dignity.
+University education should focus on theory; practice comes only after a solid foundation of theory,” Letterless said.
+Dressed in an olive crewneck sweater and gray pants, Letterless appeared to raise his nose, I thought, as if he found the idea of discussing educational philosophy with an upstart beneath his dignity.

-“Crew,” I said, my voice soft as if speaking to a recalcitrant child, “the students will be studying a forensic textbook, a book that Dr. Hayes also uses in one of her criminology classes.
+“Crew,” I said, my voice soft as if speaking to a recalcitrant child, “the students will be studying a forensics textbook, a book that Dr. Hayes also uses in one of her criminology classes.
 And how is this different from your ‘Historic Spaces and Places’ seminar?”

 “Okay, anything else, Dr. Letterless?”
 Hearing nothing further, the dean called the question.
-The vote was twenty-nine in favor of Shay’s proposal and two were opposed.
+The vote was twenty-nine in favor of Shay’s proposal and two opposed.

 “I want it on the record that I oppose this seminar for the reasons stated,” Letterless said.
 “I’m convinced this is the wrong decision.”